DevicePilot/devicepilot-js/README.md

 DevicePilot is a universal cloud-based software service allowing you to easily locate, monitor and manage your connected devices at scale, with proactive management of the entire device lifecycle.

-This library helps you quickly get started posting your device telemetry so you can being exploring your IoT data in DevicePilot.
+This library helps you quickly get started posting your device telemetry so you can begin exploring your IoT data in DevicePilot.

 ### Getting Started